ross-u/m3-react-demo-ca-client/README.md

 // By wrapping EditProject in withRouter,
 // we inject react-router props (match, location, history)
-// to the component that help us to get value from the URL (this.props.match.params) export default withRouter(EditProject);
+// to the component.
+This will help us to access the project's id from the URL (this.props.match.params) export default withRouter(EditProject);
 ```